genropy/genropy_saved/docs/genro/project/packages/menu.rst

 menu icons
 ----------

-    add??? you can use the outcodes to add icons to your menu
+    TODO you can use the outcodes to add icons to your menu

 .. _menu_th: